On this dayNov 05, 1862

 In the early 1800s, white settlers increasingly encroached upon the land of the Dakota people in Minnesota.
 To maintain peace, the Dakota agreed to a series of treaties, the first of which was signed in 1805, exchanging their land for the promise of financial payments and goods.

 After the American Civil War began in 1861, the U.S. government failed to pay the money promised to the Dakota.
-This monetary deficit, coupled with further settler incursion onto Dakota hunting and farming lands, pushed the Dakota to the brink of starvation, prompting Dakota men to begin making incursions into white settlements for food in the summer of 1862.
+This monetary deficit, coupled with further settler encroachment onto Dakota hunting and farming lands, pushed the Dakota to the brink of starvation, prompting Dakota men to begin making incursions into white settlements for food in the summer of 1862.

 In response, the U.S. organized a military force composed of federal troops and local militia, and the conflict escalated.
 Outnumbered, the Dakota forces surrendered in September of 1862.
 Over 2,000 Dakota were taken into custody.